EugeneLoy/play2-openshift-quickstart/README.md

 This git repository will help you get up and running quickly with a Play Framework 2 application on OpenShift Express taking advantage of the do-it-yourself cartridge.

+TODO: add info about supported versions/where to go for 2.0
 TODO: add info about tested versions
 TODO: add info about `play` command deprecation